Saturday, September 5, 2020

 Customers experimented with the crackers, and the noisemakers crackled like logs put on a fire in a twist of paper.
 Mr. Smith thought his marketing genius seemed to be a big hit!

 “Oh, I’m not engaged yet,” she explained, as she took off her bonnet and shook her brown curls.
-“But I will be soon.
+She had a twinkle in her eye.
+“But I will be engaged soon.
 Very soon.
 I just need the right man.”

 “Oh, I see.
 Maybe he will come as a Christmas gift!”
 Mr. Smith said, as he handed her a sample of his chocolate wedding cake from the counter.
 “Please enjoy a piece of cake.”

-“Thank you very much indeed,” said the lovely woman.
+“Thank you very much indeed,” the lovely woman joked.
 “What are these shiny toys?”

-“Those are Christmas crackers!” he answered.
+“Those are Christmas crackers!” he answered with a laugh.
 “I put love fortunes in the crackers that always come true every time.”

 “Love fortunes!” she gasped and grabbed a handful.
 She dumped the change from her pockets on his counter.
 “I need all the love messages that I can get!
 Especially if they come true.
 I’ve been having a terrible day until now.”